ZachHeick/zachheick.github.io/_posts/2017-10-05-Writing-Faster-Code-with-Cython.md

 Running this code in pure Python takes a very long time.
 Because Python is not statically typed, the code needs to be interpreted before being turned into instructions that the computer can understand.
 CPython, the default interpreter from Python.org, does exactly this.
 CPython turns the code that we wrote into bytecode that is saved in a .pyc file.
 Once our source code is converted to bytecode, a virtual machine reads each instruction in the bytecode and executes whatever operation is indicated.
 A *virtual* *machine* is software that interprets bytecode.

 #### Pure Python with Cython

+We load Cython by calling `%load_ext cython`.
+To compile our code with Cython, all we have to include is `%%cython` in our code.

 ```python
 %load_ext cython